 Mushrooms are incredible.
 There are thousands of mushroom species, endless shapes, sizes, colors, names, tastes, and purposes – you name it.
-To eat, to study, to entertain, to learn and grow, mushroom foraging has gained popularity fast.
-Whether you’ve enjoyed eating mushrooms all your life, or if you’ve recently discovered these diverse fungi, mushroom foraging might be your next natural step in expanding your mushroom experience!
+To eat, study, entertain, learn, and grow, mushroom foraging has gained popularity fast.
+Whether you’ve enjoyed eating mushrooms all your life or if you’ve recently discovered these diverse fungi, mushroom foraging might be your next natural step in expanding your mushroom experience!

-Growing in nature all around us, mushroom foraging is a lot closer and easier than you may have initially thought.
-Wild mushrooms can be found on the forest floor or on trees; you’ve maybe seen them while on a hike, or even growing on your own lawn or backyard.
+Growing in nature all around us, mushroom foraging is much closer and easier than you may have thought.
+Wild mushrooms can be found on the forest floor or on trees; you may have seen them while on a hike or growing on your lawn or backyard.

 Why Forage for Mushrooms?

-Some people take up mushroom foraging as a hobby, seeing it as an opportunity to connect with nature while at the same time collecting some tasty favorites to add into their own kitchen recipes.
-Other people go mushroom foraging out of necessity for their profession; restaurants and chefs will use mushroom foraging as a way to help increase their locally sourced ingredients, as well as to expand on their own culinary skills and experience.
+Some people take up mushroom foraging as a hobby, seeing it as an opportunity to connect with nature while at the same time collecting some tasty favorites to add to their own kitchen mushroom recipes.
+Other people go mushroom foraging out of necessity for their profession; restaurants and chefs will use mushroom foraging to help increase their locally sourced ingredients and expand on their own culinary skills and experience.

-Edible mushrooms also boast many health and medical benefits, containing beneficial antioxidants, as well as antibacterial, antiviral, antiparasitic, anticancer, antiallergic, antitumor, analgesic, cardioprotective, and cholesterol-lowering properties.
+Edible mushrooms also boast many health and medical benefits, containing beneficial antioxidants and antibacterial, antiviral, antiparasitic, anticancer, antiallergic, antitumor, analgesic, cardioprotective, and cholesterol-lowering properties.

-Mushrooms have been used in a medicinal capacity in many cultures for thousands of years, making mushrooms foraging one of the oldest pastimes, enjoyed generation after generation.
+Mushrooms have been medicinal in many cultures for thousands of years, making mushroom foraging one of the oldest pastimes enjoyed generation after generation.

 Being Prepared is Key

-Most of the time, when you are mushroom foraging, you will be in damp, forest conditions.
-So, wearing the appropriate clothing and footwear will help keep you comfortable for at least a few hours.
-Being ready for a shift in the weather is important as well, so taking a raincoat and other protective gear for rain and cold is a good idea.
-And of course, mushrooms aren’t the only ones who enjoy damp, moist conditions, so don’t forget your bug spray!
+Most of the time, when you are mushroom foraging, you will be in damp forest conditions.
+So, wearing appropriate clothing and footwear will help keep you comfortable.
+Being ready for a shift in the weather is also important, so taking a raincoat and other protective gear for rain and cold is a good idea.
+And, of course, mushrooms aren’t the only ones who enjoy damp, moist conditions, so don’t forget your bug spray!

-Waterproof hiking shoes or boots, long sleeve shirts, and long pants will be helpful, especially if you are mushroom foraging shortly after a rainfall – a great time to forage, by the way.
-Bright clothing will help you stay visible to not only your own group if you are making it a team effort with a few other mushroom enthusiasts, but to other people in the forest as well, particularly hunters.
+Waterproof hiking shoes or boots, long sleeve shirts, and long pants will be helpful, especially if you are mushroom foraging shortly after a rainfall – which is a great time to forage.
+Bright clothing will help you stay visible to not only your own group if you are making it a team effort with a few other mushroom enthusiasts.
+It will also help to keep you visible to hunters.

 Get your Gear

-Ensuring that you have the proper equipment for mushroom foraging is the easiest way to set yourself up for success.
-You will want to bring along a couple of baskets or breathable bags (like a mesh produce or laundry bag).
+Ensure you have the proper equipment when you go out mushroom hunting.
+In addition to your field guide, you will want to bring along a couple of baskets or breathable bags (like a mesh produce or laundry bag).
 You can use these to separate the mushrooms you harvest as you go along; one basket for the mushrooms you know for sure their species, and the other basket for the mushrooms you are unsure of, and that will need to be further inspected after your haul is complete.

 Cleaning Your Mushrooms

-You can also use the pocketknife to clean the mushroom stems after you have cut the mushrooms free, as you may want to cut the stems and check for worms.
-A small bristle brush, like a paintbrush, or a toothbrush with soft bristles helps clean off the tops, along with any of the ridges, pores, or gills of the mushroom.
+You can also use your pocketknife to clean the mushroom stems after you have cut the mushrooms free, as you may want to cut the stems and check for worms.
+A small bristle brush, like a paintbrush or a toothbrush with soft bristles, helps clean off the tops and any of the mushroom’s ridges, pores, or gills.

-Bring a small towel or cloth to wipe clean your mushrooms, so you don’t bring home more earth than fungi.
-This will also help with identifying the mushroom while getting an up-close, detailed look of your find.
-Using a mushroom field guide or app is extremely useful for identifying your mushrooms; bringing this with you can help identify your fungi on the spot.
+Bring a small towel or cloth to clean your mushrooms so you don’t bring home more earth than fungi.
+This will also help identify the mushroom while getting an up-close, detailed look at your find.

-Much like hunting any other animal or food, mushroom foraging can yield varying results.
+Much like hunting any other animal or food, mushroom foraging will yield varying results.
 Some days you will have baskets filled to the top.
-Other days you may only stumble upon toxic look-alikes, and possibly few and far between, at that, if anything at all.
+On other days you may only stumble upon toxic look-alikes.
 Pack your patience and lay out a strategy before you go.

-Mushrooms need particular environments and conditions to grow and flourish; typically, areas that are damp, moist, and humid.
-Mushrooms like temperatures that are between 15°C and 23°C, making spring and fall the two best seasons for mushroom foraging.
+Mushrooms need particular environments and conditions to grow and flourish, typically damp, moist, and humid areas.
+Mushrooms like temperatures between 15°C and 23°C, making spring and fall the best seasons for mushroom foraging.

 Some Quick Tips on Favorable Locales